-Letha Dawson Scanzoni is an independent scholar and writer specializing in the intersection between religion and social issues.
+Letha Dawson Scanzoni is an independent scholar, writer, editor, and writing consultant, specializing in the intersection between religion and social issues.

 She has written and lectured on such topics as feminism, relationships of love and friendship, self-esteem and personal growth, human diversity, marriage and family living, divorce, aging and caregiving, sexuality and gender, sex ethics, social justice-oriented folk music, and physical and psychological family violence.

 The author or coauthor of nine books, Letha served for 19 years as editor of Christian Feminism Today (formerly titled EEWC Update) in both its print and website forms.
 Letha retired from that position at the end of December, 2013.